cyphergenetics/syndi/WINDOWS.md

 a sufficiently sane build environment for this on Windows.
 We haven't tested it since we cross-compile on UNIX systems when packaging gems.

-You must then force RubyGems to develop the distribution without binaries, so that _libauto_ will be compiled:
+You must then force RubyGems to download the distribution without binaries, so that _libauto_ will be compiled:

     $ gem install Auto [--pre] --platform=ruby --development